 If you are looking to write on a computer screen with a pen, then you candy this various ways other than a handwriting app.
 For example, you can decide whether the Apple Pencil 2 is worth it or not.

 Below are the best apps that turn handwriting into text on iPad/iPhone:

 1. Microsoft Lens (OneNote): Best handwriting recognition app for iPad & iPhone

-Even though Microsoft OneNote is created by Microsoft, the iPhone and iPad can use it to convert notes to text from a picture because it is iOS compatible.
+Even though OneNote is created by Microsoft, the iOS version (iPhone and iPad) can use it to convert notes to text from a picture because it is iOS compatible.
 Onote allow the written words on a physical paper to be transform into text to be used in a PDF.